William-Ogilvie/NYC-taxi-data-analysis/README.md

 ## Project Overview

 The project is setup around the five notebooks you can find in the notebooks directory.
 I have written a python package inside the src directory called jfk_taxis that contains helper functions for the notebooks that do a lot of the heavy lifting behind the scenes.
-We will briefly explain roughly what each notebook does here and later on in the README comment on our results/findings.
+We will briefly explain roughly what each notebook does here.
+Then later on in the README comment on our results/findings.

 ### 1_EDA.ipynb